batrudinych/s3-redeploy/README.md

 ```
 --pattern
 ```
 *Optional.* Glob pattern, applied to the `cwd` directory.
-Defaults to `./**`, which means all the files inside the current directory and subdirectories will be processed. **Should be passed in quotes in linux to be treated as a string.**
+Defaults to `./**`, which means all the files inside the current directory and subdirectories will be processed. **Should be passed in quotes in linux to be treated as a string.** One more thing: `--cwd /home/user/website --pattern './**'` and `--cwd /home/user --pattern './website/**'` means different things.
+In the second case, all the file names will have `website/` prefix comparing to the results of the first case.
 ```
 --gzip
 ```
 *Optional.* Indicates whether the content should be gzipped.
-A corresponding `Content-Encoding: gzip` header added to uploading objects.
-If an array of extensions passed, only matching files will be gzipped, otherwise all the files are gzipped.
+A corresponding `Content-Encoding: gzip` header is added to objects being uploaded.
+If an array of extensions passed, only matching files will be gzipped.
 Array should be represented as a semicolon-separated list of extensions without dots.
 Example: `--gzip 'html;js;css'`.
 ```
 --profile
 ```
 *Optional.* Name of AWS profile to be used by AWS SDK.
 See [AWS Docs](https://docs.aws.amazon.com/cli/latest/topic/config-vars.html).
-If a region is specified in credentials file under profile, it takes precedence over `--region` value
+If a region is specified in the credentials file under profile, it takes precedence over `--region` value
 ```
 --region
 ```